The World (archipelago): Purchase and development plans

 The World was supposed to be serviced by four major transportation hubs linked by waterways.
-Land parcels are supposedly zoned for various uses: estate, mid density, high density, resorts and commercial.
-A Dubai Infinity Holdings construction planner has stated that developers have been negotiating with Nakheel about temporary siting of a cement batching plant on one of the islands to supply subdivided construction.
+Land parcels were supposedly zoned for various uses: estate, mid-density, high density, resorts, and commercial.

-The plan was for utilities to be routed under water, with water plants at each of the hubs pumping fresh water to the islands.
-Power was to be supplied by the Dubai Grid and distributed through underwater cables, however as of February 2015 no cables had been laid, so that developers currently have to provide their own power from diesel generators.
+The plan was for utilities to be routed underwater, with pumping stations at each of the hubs pumping fresh water to the islands.
+Power was to be supplied by the Dubai grid and distributed through underwater cables.
+However, as of May 2025, no cables had been laid, and developers had to provide their own power using diesel generators.
 Wastewater and refuse systems are an individual concern for each island.

-Nakheel Group is itself further developing a resort named Coral Island over 20 islands that make up the North American part of The World.
+Nakheel Group is itself further developing a resort named Coral Island, covering over 20 islands that make up the North American part of the World.
 The low-rise development will include a marina and hotel village.

 The second largest confirmed development is the purchase of 14 islands that make up Australia and New Zealand by Investment Dar of Kuwait.
-The islands are being terraformed to be developed as a resort named OQYANA.
+The islands are being developed as a resort named OQYANA.

-Irish business consortium Larionovo had plans to develop the Ireland island into an Irish-themed resort.
-The plans include a large internal marina, apartments and villas, a gym, hotel, and an Irish-themed pub.
-In July 2007 it was announced that the Ireland Island would feature a recreation of Northern Ireland's Giant's Causeway.
-However, on the 25th of November 2008, a provisional liquidator was appointed to Larionovo.
+The Irish business consortium Larionovo had plans to develop the Ireland island into an Irish-themed resort.
+The plans included a large internal marina, apartments and villas, a gym, hotel, and an Irish-themed pub.
+In July 2007, it was announced that the island would feature a recreation of Northern Ireland's Giant's Causeway.
+However, on 25 November 2008, a provisional liquidator was appointed for Larionovo.
 As of October 2022, this has not happened.
-The islands of Great Britain and Moscow on The World were acquired by Premier Real Estate Bureau in the Summer of 2008.

-In April 2008, Salya Corporation announced that it had acquired the islands of Finland and Brunei in The World and planned to develop them into fashion-themed resorts.
+In April 2008, Salya Corporation announced that it had acquired the islands of Finland and Brunei and planned to develop them into fashion-themed resorts.
 Salya spent about Dh800 million (US$218 million) to purchase the islands and plans to spend a further Dh2.4 billion (US$654 million) on development.
-Brunei Island will be turned into a Fashion TV resort and Finland Island will be turned into a fashion community called FTV palace.
+Brunei Island will be turned into a Fashion TV resort and Finland Island into a fashion community called FTV palace.